bitsyamagu/jnord/README.md

 + --refgene (required)
    - Path to refGene.txt file obtained from UCSC web site
    - This data is used for plotting graph
++ --cnvCallerMinCoverage (optional)
+   - Low read depth regions are ignored in analysis(default: 30) -- Median of read depths is used for filtering
 + --samples (required)
    - Put target sample names(written in SM fieled of the @RG record in bam) to output graph files.